awsdocs/aws-codebuild-user-guide/doc_source/monitoring-utilization-metrics.md

 1. In the navigation pane, choose **Metrics**\.

 1. On the **All metrics** tab, choose **CodeBuild**\.
-![\[Console screenshot showing the CodeBuild option located on the All metrics tab.\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/codebuild-metrics-in-cw.png)![\[Console screenshot showing the CodeBuild option located on the All metrics tab.\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Console screenshot showing the CodeBuild option located on the All metrics tab.\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)
+![\[Console screenshot showing the CodeBuild option located on the All metrics tab.\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/codebuild-metrics-in-cw.png)

 1. Choose **By Project**\.